Petrosz007/msc-thesis/chapters/intervals.typ

 First we check if the intervals can even be intersected.
 If they don't, we return that there is no intersection.
 In Rust this is an `Option::None` type, in other languages it might be a `null`.

 Then, if the intervals can be intersected, we look for the hi endpoint which is lower and use that as the hi point and hi boundary.
-We do the same and look for higher lo point and use that as a lo point.
+We do the same and look for higher lo point and use that as a lo point. `hi_cmp` and `lo_cmp` are functions which take the boundaries into account.
+It is needed, because there could be a case where we compare $5)$ and $5]$, in that case the closed boundary is higher.

 === Union